JointlyTech/cache-candidate-plugin-base/README.md

   - `timeframeCache`: The timeframe cache of the cache-candidate.
   - `fnArgs`: The arguments of the function/method wrapped in the cache-candidate.
   - `result` (only for `EXECUTION_POST` and `CACHE_HIT`): The result of the function/method wrapped in the cache-candidate.
+- `additionalParameters`: The additional parameters passed to the plugin when calling its hooks.
+  These parameters can be of any type and are used to pass additional information to the plugin.